Iodu/Booking-Scraper/README.md

-> Current state: only a scraper of booking reviews.
+> Current state: a scraper of booking reviews and utilizes basic machine learning algorithms.

 # Big Data Booking reviews
 ## Determining whether a review is positive or negative using a machine learning trained model